 An important recommendation of the Aeronautics Committee, which was accepted by Government in 1969, was that Hindustan Aeronautics Ltd (HAL) should design and develop an advanced technology fighter aircraft around a proven engine.
 Based on IAF 'air staff target' papers, HAL finally completed design studies for a Tactical Air support Aircraft in 1975 and it appeared that HAL would, after a lapse of twenty years, get down to developing a fighter.
 However, the selected ‘proven engine’ from abroad, could not be procured and the project fell through.
 HAL's design and development capability started to decline.
 Meanwhile, The IAF's requirement for an air superiority fighter (primary role) with air support/interdiction capability (secondary role) in the tactical battle area, continued.

-"Success of the LCA program is a must for continuation and enhancement of India's aircraft industry.
-For these reasons, 33 R&D establishments, 60 major industries and 11 academic institutions participate in the program."
+"Success of the LCA programme is a must for continuation and enhancement of India's aircraft industry.
+For these reasons, 33 R&D establishments, 60 major industries and 11 academic institutions participate in the programme."